jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

     }

-* This just passes the buck of dealing with the exception to the caller of the function
+* This just passes the buck of dealing with the exception to the caller of the function/method

     * In this example, it's the ``main`` method, so this will throw the exception at the person who ran the program
     * This would cause the program to crash